 Dermal filler complications are becoming increasingly common and the popularity of the treatment continues to rise and as the number of unqualified inexperienced ‘practitioners continues to rise exponentially.
+Inside out has recently released a video of a piece they broadcast on the increasing number of complications associated with dermal filler injections administered by poorly trained under qualified practitioners.

 Lip fillers seem to be a particular problem as younger and younger girls are seeking to have their lips plumped to dangerous and ridiculous proportions as they seek to imitate reality stars on Love Island and TOWIE.